ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Evaluation Results

 Since \benchmark\ is an offline retrospective benchmark, we restrict \method{} during training to only select laboratory groups that patients have received.
-However, this restriction may not lead to the optimal group suggestion.
-This experiment investigates \method{}'s performance without this restriction.
+However, this restriction may lead to sub-optimal group suggestion.
+We investigate \method{}'s performance without this restriction through the following experiment.

-Specifically, if \method{} (unrestricted) selects a laboratory group not received by a patient, we impute those results by $0$, but add to the time-cost. \method{} (unrestricted) achieves an accuracy of $77\%$ when predicting the next laboratory group, i.e., the group actually received by a given patient, indicating that \method\ (unrestricted) is reasonably good at fitting the clinician's decision but there are still differences between model suggestions and historical data.
+If \method{} (unrestricted) selects a laboratory group not received by a patient, we impute those results by $0$, but add to the time-cost. \method{} (unrestricted) achieves an accuracy of $77\%$ when predicting the next laboratory group, i.e., the group actually received by a given patient, indicating that \method\ (unrestricted) is reasonably good at replicating clinical decisions but there are still differences between model suggestions and historical data.

-Next, we compare \method\ (unrestricted) to \method{} (restricted) in terms of F1-score for critical outcome when varying the maximum allowed time. \cref{fig:freeform} show that for low maximum allowed time, \method{} (unrestricted) performs worse than \method{} since if it picks unobserved labs, the cost brings no new information added (no results available).
-As the number of allowed laboratory groups increases, \method{} (unrestricted) matches the performance of \method.
-Restriction to observed laboratory groups might be necessary for offline evaluation.
-When used in real scenarios, \method{} would serve as a ``Co-Pilot'' and suggest laboratory groups from the entire set without restriction, assisting ED clinicians to optimize their workflows.
+Next, we compare \method\ (unrestricted) to \method{} (restricted) in terms of F1-score for critical outcome when varying the maximum allowed time. \cref{fig:freeform} shows that when maximum allowed time is small, \method{} (unrestricted) performs worse than \method{}.
+This is because if \method{} (unrestricted) picks a laboratory test that was not administered to a patient, this selection does not result in new information being added.
+However, as the number of allowed laboratory groups increases, \method{} (unrestricted) matches the performance of \method.
+Restriction to observed laboratory groups is necessary for offline evaluation.
+In real-world settings, \method{} should serve as a ``Co-Pilot'' and suggest laboratory groups from the entire set without restriction, and assist ED clinicians in optimizing their workflows.

+We also evaluate ED-Copilot on new patients only using triage data, and without any laboratory results which are the information available on patient arrival.
+We use ED-Copilot only with supervised fine-tuning (SFT), and without RL.
+Results are displayed in Table \ref{tab:only_triage_train}.
+Without laboratory results, all models suffer, but ED-Copilot (SFT) outperforms baselines, showing its utility at an early treatment stage.